ValdezFOmar/.dotfiles/README.md

 ```

 > [!IMPORTANT]
 > This will install all the config files.
-To see more options use the flag `--help`.
+Use `--help` to see more
+> options.

 Install the system configurations: